-Q: Before we move into personal responses to the theme of "Death as natural and generative at all levels of reality", let's first see how many of us were taught at some point in our life that death came into the world only because Adam sinned in the Garden? . . . [invite one or two stories]
+Q: Before we move into personal responses to the theme of "Death as natural and generative at all levels of reality", let's first see whether any of us were taught at some point in our life that death came into the world because Adam sinned in the Garden? . . .
+[Invite one or two stories.]